 Emergency debit card

 These are safe to store in any fireproof bag as they have no chance of catching on fire and the temperature for them to melt is way higher than the temperature of your average house fire.
-I have written an article recently on How much silver should a prepper have, if you need more info you should definitely check it out.
+I have written an article recently on How much silver should a prepper have (simple math), if you need more info you should definitely check it out.

 Jewelry is an extremely high-value item, its main benefit is that you can have an extremely valuable item which occupies little space and it easy safe to store it in a fireproof bag.

-Fireproof bags do work but there are several factors which you will need to take in consideration, all mentioned above.
-Depending on the situation a fireproof bag might not be your best option as these are made in the presumption that the fire will be extinguished in 30-60 minutes.
-Which is a fair amount of time, but in an SHTF event, the fire department will take longer to respond if they can at all.
+Fireproof bags do work but there are several factors which you will need to take into consideration, all mentioned above.
+Depending on the situation a fireproof bag might not be your best option as these are made in the presumption that the fire will be extinguished in 30-60 minutes this is a fair amount of time, but in an SHTF event, the fire department will take longer to respond if they can at all.